 - Two days of workshops - o Attended by 200 to 300 people across all workshops, depending on facilities. - o Workshops are generally 3.5 4 hour instructional sessions, in a computer lab setting - - Workshop sizes average 20-30 attendees per workshop - We advise that labs should have good specification computers ready for workshops.
 In the past we had also good experience with "Bring Your Own", although there is still the risk that this may cause time loss because software has to be installed by delegates and individuals' machines may not be of adequate specification.
 You should indicate whether workshop computers will be provided. - o Workshop instructors provide software, data, and materials. - Some conferences have provided free entry for workshop presenters while others have not, you should clearly state what your policy will be.
-We, the Conference Committee, advise to offer free entrance to workshop presenters, if possible.
-The instructor payment (or not) policy should also be stated in the call for workshop instructors for your event. - Catering (Usually coffees, water, and snacks.
-Lunch is preferred, but not required) - Venue could be outside of main conference venue in order to reduce costs - Three days of the "main conference" - Attended by 500-1,200 people, depending on conference attendance. - o Opening and closing plenary sessions with all attendees at the start and end. - o Sometimes additional plenary sessions at the start and/or end of conference days. - Approximately six to eleven parallel tracks of presentations, with each presentation typically consisting of a 20-minute talk, 5 minutes of Q&A, and 5 minutes of transition time between talks. - Catering (usually coffees, water, and lunches are provided) and provisions for dietary restrictions and allergies. - An "academic track" organized by an academic committee with paper selection and possibly a journal for publication of proceedings. - A code sprint, held before, during and/or after the conference.
+We, the Conference Committee, recommend offering free entrance to workshop presenters, if possible. - Catering (Usually coffee, water, and snacks.
+Lunch is preferred, but not required) - Venue could be outside of main conference venue in order to reduce costs - Three days of the "main conference" - Attended by 500-1,200 people, depending on conference attendance. - o Opening and closing plenary sessions prepared to accommodate all attendees at the start and end. - o Sometimes additional plenary sessions at the start and/or end of conference days. - Approximately six to eleven parallel tracks of presentations, with each presentation typically consisting of a 20-minute talk, 5 minutes of Q&A, and 5 minutes of transition time between presenters/rooms. - Catering (usually coffee, water, and lunch are provided) and provisions for dietary restrictions and allergies. - An "academic track" organized by an academic committee with paper selection and possibly a journal for publication of proceedings. - A code sprint, held before, during and/or after the conference.
 Interested developers join together for day(s) of programming. - o Venue could be outside of the main conference venue in order to reduce costs. - o Consider some catering for the sprinters.